The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 - Classifying news reports as finance, sports, or entertainment (text classification).

-Essentially, text labeling transforms free-form emails, tweets, and news into structured training data for NLP models.
+Essentially, text labeling transforms free-form emails, tweets, and news into structured training data for NLP models, and document classification and other text labeling tasks help organize large volumes of text.

 Why Annotate Text?